 Involving the Whole Family

-Mental health in children is not a solo journey.
-Parents, caregivers, and siblings are all part of the ecosystem.
-Involving the whole family in therapy or support planning often leads to better outcomes.
+Children do not have mental health as an individual affair.
+The ecosystem includes parents, caregivers and siblings.
+Considering the entire family in a therapy or support planning usually has improved results.
 Children do better when they feel seen, heard, and understood—especially by those closest to them.

 Final Thoughts